JEUDominic/Hello-/HelloMyLeetcode.md

 **Could you do it without any loop/recursion in O(1) runtime?**

-HINT: the remainder of 9
+HINT: The remainder of 9

 ##104 Maximum Depth of Binary Tree